Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Introduction

 The paper is organised as follows.
-In Section \ref{sectresultschain} we express the precise theorems in the context of quantum spin chains with finite-dimensional local Hilbert space and short-range interactions.
+In Section \ref{sectbasicchain} we review the algebraic formulation of quantum spin chains of infinite lengths and the theorems which are used to establish our main results.
+In Section \ref{sectresultschain} we express our main results in the context of quantum spin chains with finite-dimensional local Hilbert space and short-range interactions.
 In Section \ref{sectvect} we setup basic aspects of our general framework and show almost-everywhere ergodicity.
 In Section \ref{sectcharges} we further develop the general framework and study the space of conserved charges.
 In Section \ref{sectproof} we present the hydrodynamic projection result and its proof.
 In Section \ref{sectcons} we construct conserved currents and present the Euler equation result and proof.
 In Section \ref{sectchains} we show how to apply the general framework to the particular context of quantum chains.
-Finally, we conclude in Section \ref{sectcon}.
+We discuss the results in Section \ref{sectcon}.